-Multi-factor authentication validates user identity with passwords and an additional layer of authentication (e.g. OTP over SMS/Email).
+Multi-factor authentication validates user identity with passwords and an additional layer of security (e.g. OTP over SMS/Email).
 That is why it is called multi-factor authentication.
-This provides greater identity assurance of a user who is accessing any resource via VPN.
-So with multi-factor enabled on your system, it prevents the hacker from accessing the resources even they know your username and password.
-As you have an additional layer of authentication hacker has to pass that layer which is not possible.
+This provides greater identity assurance for a user who is accessing any resource via VPN.
+So with multi-factor enabled on your system, it prevents the hacker from accessing the resources even if they know your username and password.
+As you have an additional layer of authentication, a hacker has to pass that layer which is not possible.
 However, we need to understand that not all MFA are the same and provide greater assurance of security.
 Many MFA solutions are slow or complicated and therefore inefficient.

-miniOrange can be of great value here by providing 2-factor Authentication on top of VPN Authentication.
+miniOrange can be of great value here by providing Two-Factor Authentication on top of VPN security.
 This secures the access to protected resources instead of relying on only the VPN username/password.

 miniOrange uses the Remote Authentication Dial-In User Service (RADIUS) protocol.
-Communication between the client and RADIUS server are authenticated and a shared secret is used, which is never sent over the network.
+Communication between the client and RADIUS server is authenticated and a shared secret is used, which is never sent over the network.

 - The user enters the login credentials to the VPN.

-- RADIUS Clients sends the login details to miniOrange RADIUS server.
+- RADIUS Clients send the login details to the miniOrange RADIUS server.